Signature Events

 Día de los Muertos

 Celebrating Día de los Muertos (DDLM) became a Cultural Center Tradition in the Fall of 2019.
 Our TCC team pulls together a subcommittee of dedicated students and staff to host a one-day celebration for DU students, families, and larger community to come together over food, drink, performances, and festivities.
-The Multicultural Greek Council and several other groups throughout the years collaborate to make a community ofrenda (alter) to create space to honor the lives and memories of loved ones, role models, and important ancestors who have passed.
+The Multicultural Greek Council, The Latine Student Alliance and other student groups collaborate to make a community ofrenda (alter) to create space to honor the lives and memories of loved ones, role models, and important ancestors who have passed.
 Participants are able to add to the ofrenda during the event.
 DDLM also brings in sugar skull painting, face painting, and performances by local Denver cultural organizations.
-Mark your calendars every year for this relatively new signature event!
+Everyone is welcome!

 Pride Prom

-Many of our large-scale events are themed after experiences that people in the LGBT+ community may have missed out on or been excluded from in their youth because they did not feel safe bringing a same-sex partner or were not able to experience them with the gender identity they now hold.
-This event gives LGBT+ DU community members the opportunity to experience the Prom they deserve.
-This event is one of the last large-scale yearly LGBT+ social gatherings the Cultural Center hosts and occurs in Spring.
-The dance typically features themed decorations and local performers.
+All students are welcome to relive and/or enjoy for the first time - a fabulous prom experience with Pride Prom during Spring quarter!
+For sexually and gender diverse communities, prom may have been an experience they missed out on or been excluded from in their youth because they did not feel safe bringing a same-sex partner or were not able to experience them with the gender identity they now hold.
+This event gives all students of all genders and sexualities the opportunity to experience the Prom they deserve.
+The dance typically features themed decorations, local performers and a live DJ.
+Everyone is welcome!

 Lavender Graduation

-This special commencement ceremony is an opportunity for the DU community to celebrate our LGBT+ graduates.
-Students who are graduating are bestowed a special stole to wear for the ceremony on behalf of The Cultural Center.
-This event is open to all graduating students in the DU community.
-Stay involved as alumni through our LGBT+ and other identity based alumni groups.
+This special commencement ceremony is an opportunity for The Cultural Center to celebrate all students of all genders and sexualities.
+Students who are graduating are bestowed a special stole to wear for the larger graduation ceremony.
+Registration to participate is open to all graduating students in the DU community.
+Stay involved as alumni through our Pride Alumni Group and/or other alumni groups.

 The tradition of Lavender Graduation began at the University of Michigan in 1995 with just three graduates.
 Dr. Ronni Sanlo, then Director of the University of Michigan LGBT Campus Resource Center, coordinated the first Lavender Graduation in order to acknowledge the achievements of LGBTQ graduates.
 By 2001, over 45 institutions held Lavender Graduation Ceremonies and the tradition continues to expand to additional colleges and universities across the country.
 The color lavender plays a historic role in LGBTQ history and in the community.
 It is a combination of the colors pink and black, which were once used to identify and discriminate against gays and lesbians.
 The LGBTQ community has reclaimed lavender as symbol of pride and community.
 (History retrieved from Georgetown University's LGBTQ Resource Center linked here).